giordm10/NLP-Project-4/README.md

 Output: \
 the program will output: \
 - d3_output.txt - a file containing each pair of 1770 (deltaF1, pValue) ordered pairs
-- plot1.png - as a new file
+- plot1.png - Which shows the first plot for T9
-- plot2.png - as a new file
+- plot2.png - Which shows the second plot for T9